Lupin3000/RPLidar/readme.md

 > Some IDE like PyCharm show the problem "Unsatisfied package requirement inspection" because in file `requirements.txt` is written `rplidar-roboticia` and not `rplidar`.
 See [PyPi page](https://pypi.org/project/rplidar-roboticia/).

 Since RPLidar hardware is shipping with firmware >= 1.29 the usage of `$ pip3 install rplidar` will no more work!
 Please ignore such problem information.

+**Plot animation don't work**

+> I have no idea ... just assumptions.

+I developed and tested the code (_directly via USB_) on macOS Monterey Version 12.1 and there it works.